 Doctors failing to identify diabetes in children

 It is not only parents who may be blind to diabetes symptoms among children.
-Earlier this year, researchers from the UK warned that many health professionals also fail to identify the signs of the condition and are putting children's lives at risk.
+Recently, researchers from the United Kingdom warned that many health professionals also fail to identify the signs of the condition and are putting children's lives at risk.

-In a study published in the journal Archives of Disease in Childhood, researchers analyzed 261 children aged between 8 months and 16 years who had been diagnosed with type 1 diabetes.
+In a study published in the journal Archives of Disease in Childhood, researchers analyzed 261 children aged from 8 months to 16 years who had been diagnosed with type 1 diabetes.
 Symptoms leading up to their diagnosis were assessed.

-The researchers found that by the time children under the age of 2 years were clinically diagnosed with type 1 diabetes, 80% of them had already developed DKA.
+The researchers found that by the time children under the age of 2 years were clinically diagnosed with type 1 diabetes, 80 percent of them had already developed DKA.

-A 2008 study, published in the journal Pediatric Endocrinology, Diabetes and Metabolism, found that among 335 children under the age of 17 with new-onset type 1 diabetes, the initial diagnosis was incorrect in more than 16% of cases.
+A 2008 study, published in the journal Pediatric Endocrinology, Diabetes and Metabolism, found that among 335 children under the age of 17 with new-onset type 1 diabetes, the initial diagnosis was incorrect in more than 16 percent of cases.

 Furthermore, the researchers found that incidence of DKA was more frequent among children who received an incorrect - and therefore delayed - diagnosis of type 1 diabetes.

 Although children and adolescents with diabetes usually experience four main symptoms, Young notes that having all four symptoms is "the exception rather than the rule," noting that many children may only have one or two.
-In some cases, no symptoms will appear.
+In some cases, no symptoms will be present.